Faiz-ul Hassan Shah: Religious and academic work

-In 1932, after the death of his father, he became the religious leader of Allo Mahar.
+In 1932, after the death of his father, he became a religious leader in the village of Allo Mahar.
 He began leading Friday prayers and teaching the congregation of Allo Mahar in different parts of the Indian subcontinent and became a famous orator.
 He contributed to the Tahreek-e-Tahaffuz-e-Khatm-e-Nubuwwat, which is an organization created to preserve the Islamic tenet of Finality of Prophethood.
 He led the movement in the days of British rule in India against Ahmadis.
 For 20 years he led the Eid prayer in the police line at Gujranwala.

 He visited Karachi as a president of Jamiat Ulma e Pakistan and made his historic speech which was highly appreciated by all scholars at that time.

 Books

 Faiz-ul Hassan Shah authored several books and poetry collections focusing on Islamic teachings, spirituality, the defense of the finality of Prophethood, and the promotion of Sunni beliefs.
 His works also include compilations of his speeches and religious poetry.
 Notable books include: